arrow-kt/arrow-site/docs/docs/learn-by-example/2-handling-errors/README.md

 Back to our snippet, `Applicative<F>` provides syntax to run **independent computations**.
 Here we are creating an instance of it for `Validated`, and we are using this machinery to run our independent validations by `Applicative#tupledN()`.
 We use it in combination with the [`Semigroup<A>`](https://arrow-kt.io/docs/arrow/typeclasses/semigroup/), another Typeclass.
 This one represents a **strategy to combine errors** that we are supplying.
 In this case it's the `Semigroup` for `NonEmptyList<A>`, which means it will combine the elements into a `NonEmptyList`.

 Run the snippet to check how a `NonEmptyList<UsernameError>` containing the required accumulated errors is returned.

+In following posts in the series we will showcase further error handling strategies linked to more advanced patterns like *Monad comprehensions* and concurrent operations among others.
+But let's move first into [Modelling data](/learn-by-example/3-modelling-data/), the next post in the series that shows **how to use the Kotlin type system and the functional types to model data in our programs**.